 The Osprey Packs Volt 75 Backpack is a large multi-day backpack that features a highly adjustable torso and hip belt system.
-Also available in a smaller 60 liter version, the Volt 75 provides the standard features found on most Osprey Packs including a stretchy kangaroo pocket and top lid.
-Weighing under four pounds, the Volt 75 is good choice for backpackers who don’t like to skimp on comfort but are still consciously trying to lighten their loads.
+Also available in a smaller 60-liter version, the Volt 75 provides the standard features found on most Osprey Packs including a stretchy kangaroo pocket and top lid.
+Weighing under four pounds, the Volt 75 is a good choice for backpackers who don’t like to skimp on comfort but are still consciously trying to lighten their loads.

 Organization and Storage

-The Volt 75 has the classic alpine-style top-loading backpack design used in most of Osprey’s other backpack with a stretchy front kangaroo pocket, a cavernous top lid, side stretch bottle pockets, an external hydration pocket behind the shoulder yoke, and integrated hip belt pockets.
-Interior organization is spartan with a very large main compartment that is primarily accessed through the top of the pack under the lid, although this high-capacity pack has a nice body hugging shape designed to bring the load closer to your body for better weight transfer.
+The Volt 75 has the classic top-loading backpack design used in most of Osprey’s other backpack with a stretchy front kangaroo pocket, a cavernous top lid, side stretch bottle pockets, an external hydration pocket behind the shoulder yoke, and integrated hip belt pockets.
+Interior organization is spartan with a very large main compartment that is primarily accessed through the top of the pack under the lid, although this high-capacity pack has a nice body-hugging shape designed to bring the load closer to your body for better weight transfer.

-There is a flap at the base of the main compartment that can be used to create a “shelf” separating the top of bottom of the main compartment in order to hold a large sleeping bag or a bear canister, but the interior webbing can also be un-threaded if your prefer having a continuous open space.
+There is a flap at the base of the main compartment that can be used to create a “shelf” separating the top of bottom of the main compartment in order to hold a large sleeping bag or a bear canister, but the interior webbing can also be un-threaded if you prefer having a continuous open space.
 The exterior zipper at the base of the pack is large enough to fit a Backpacker’s Cache bear canister, which easily fits through the zipper opening.

 The top lid has two pockets, a very large one facing the back of the hiker’s head and another mesh pocket on the underside of the lid itself.
 The lid can float above the top of the main compartment by about 4 inches, providing the ability to stack gear on top of the pack like rope or sleeping pads, and held in place under the lid.